-• Community Facilities PF (Public Facility - Special)
+Community Facilities PF (Public Facility - Special)

 The Community Facilities designation replaces the former PF land use district.
-The CF land use category identifies The Public Facilities category identifies and proposed government-owned facilities, such as schools, libraries, fairgrounds, and government buildings.
-This category may also accommodate semi-public uses, such as places of worship, cemeteries, museums, art galleries, and hospitals.
+The CF land use category identifies The Public Facility category identifies existing and proposed government-owned facilities, such as schools, libraries, fairgrounds, and government buildings.
+This category may also accommodate semi-public uses, such as places of worship, cemeteries, museums, art galleries, and hospitals, and off-site parking facilities.

-PD (Planned Development - 1.00 FAR/16 Dwelling Units per Gross Acre except in CHHA)
+PD (Planned Development UP (Urban Planning) - 1.00 2.00FAR/16 Dwelling Units per Gross Acre except in CHHA)

 Commercial and professional services designated to serve the planned community are encouraged.
-The purpose of the PD District is to encourage large-scale, integrated, planned development in those areas that are primarily undeveloped and contain large parcels under single ownership.
+The purpose of the PD UP District is to encourage large-scale, integrated, planned development urban planning in those areas that are primarily undeveloped and contain large parcels under single ownership.
 There may be some limited agricultural operations in the District.
 While these uses are permitted to continue, it is expected that they will ultimately be phased out when development occurs.
 This District permits the flexibility to design, in a comprehensive manner, a mix of uses that encourages pedestrian connectivity, adequate open space, a sense of place, and, if appropriate, a range of housing types and densities.